Sv443/KSControl/README.md

 ## Server:
 KSControl spins up an HTTP server on your ESP's WiFi.
 It can be used to remote control the A/C from within your network.
-To access it from anywhere, you can either set up a VPN connection to your network, host a reverse proxy like nginx on a Raspberry Pi, or forward the port in your router's configuration (insecure, so not recommended!).
+To access it from anywhere, you can either set up a VPN connection to your network, host a reverse proxy like nginx on a Raspberry Pi, or forward the TCP port 80 in your router's configuration (if you're doing this, make sure your ESP is assigned a static IP in your router's interface).

 Use the following routes to talk to KSControl, using its IP address displayed in the Arduino IDE serial monitor.